gitrdm/yaep/python/README.md

 - **Examples**: `python/examples/visualize_parse_tree.py` (prints error code).

 ### `yaep_error_message(struct grammar *g) -> const char *`
+- **Purpose**: Returns a human-readable error message corresponding to the last error code.
+Used alongside `yaep_error_code` for detailed error reporting.
+The message is always available and describes the error in English.
+Useful for logging or user-facing error displays.
 - **Status**: Wrapped as `Grammar.error_message()` (high-level) and `_cffi.error_message()` (low-level).
 - **Roundtrip**: Returns UTF-8 string pointer; Python decodes to `str` or returns `None` if NULL.
 - **Memory Safety**: String is owned by YAEP; Python copies it immediately.